 Trimtex Baltic have in 2022 started a new project on monitoring all technical equipment for best and most efficient usage of energy.
-Heating is 99% renewable energy.
-We are closely monitoring our waste level and continue to make plans for reducing packaging material.
+Heating is now 99% renewable energy.
+We are closely monitoring our waste level and continue to make plans for reducing packaging material. in 2023 we reduced the energy usage with 15,8% and the consumption for heating with 27,9% from 2022.